TimeSplitters: Future Perfect: Plot

-The game begins in 2401 when the space marine, Sergeant Cortez, is leaving the space station that he destroyed at the end of TimeSplitters 2.
+The game begins in 2401 when the protagonist, Sergeant Cortez, a space marine in a futuristic military force, is leaving the space station that he destroyed at the end of TimeSplitters 2.
 His ship crash-lands on the future Earth, and two fellow marines greet him.
 Sergeant Cortez follows his squad of marines through the valley and battles unknown masked figures and TimeSplitters.
 After arriving at HQ, Cortez is tasked with following signatures in the past that were created by time travel and thought to be caused by the TimeSplitters.
 He goes on a mission to go back in time to find a way to stop the TimeSplitters race from being created, with the help of Anya, The General's Chief Science Officer.

 Using his Temporal Uplink, a device connected to the Time Machine, both of which Anya has invented, Cortez travels to the small Scottish island of Urnsay in the year 1924.
 There, he meets a man named Captain Ash, who seeks Cortez's help.
 After raiding a castle with Captain Ash, Cortez confronts an unknown man with a high concentration of Time Crystals, who then escapes with his own time machine.
 Cortez then travels to 1969 to stop Khallos (whom Cortez thinks is the time traveler) with the help of hippie secret agent Harry Tipper, to rescue his girlfriend, Kitten Celeste.
 After defeating Khallos, Anya reveals to Cortez through the walkie-talkie on his Temporal Uplink that a mansion in Connecticut had burned down in the 1990s, leaving behind residue of Time Crystal energy.

 In 1994, he is greeted by a teenager named Jo-Beth Casey, who was tasked with photographing the mansion's zombies by her friends.
 She tells Cortez that the house is haunted, and the two battle zombies and ghosts inside the abandoned mansion.
 After discovering that the creator of the TimeSplitters is a mad scientist named Dr. Jacob Crow, Cortez embarks on a new mission to foil the scientist's plans by destroying his labs throughout all of the time periods that Crow had visited.
 After an abrupt farewell to Casey, Cortez travels to 2052, where Crow has advanced his gene-splitting experiments.
 Cortez meets Amy Chen, a highly trained spy sent to defeat Crow as well.
 They both fight through his lab facility to find Crow, who escapes again.